Tialo/nlp-milestones-from-scratch/README.md

 python train.py --help
 ```

-### Train Tweaks Explained
+### Training Tweaks Explained

-This project heavily inspired by [Annotated Transformer](https://github.com/harvardnlp/annotated-transformer/), where most of advanced techniques were used.
+This project is heavily inspired by [Annotated Transformer](https://github.com/harvardnlp/annotated-transformer/), where most advanced techniques were used.

 * `--use_cross_entropy` and `--use_kl_divergence`

-    Uses custom cross-entropy loss or KL divergence loss between the label-smoothed distribution and predicted distribution.
-Since KLDiv = CE - Entropy, and the gradient of Entropy with respect to model's parameters is 0, the gradient of KLDiv equals that of CE.
+    Uses custom cross-entropy loss or KL divergence loss between the label-smoothed distribution and the predicted distribution.
+Since KLDiv = CE - entropy, and the gradient of entropy with respect to the model's parameters is 0, the gradient of KLDiv equals that of CE.
 Implemented this parameter just to verify this relation.
 This parameter changes optimization function.

 * `--tie_embeddings` and `--no_tie_embeddings`

     Some implementations neglected tying embeddings with the pre-softmax layer.
-This not only reduces number of model parameters (by 4 millions for a vocab_size of 8192), but in my case, it also sped up loss convergece and improved BLEU results by ~10%.
+This not only reduces the number of model parameters (by 4 millions for a vocab_size of 8,192), but in my case, it also sped up convergence and improved BLEU results by ~10%.
 These parameters control embedding tying.

 * `--post_ln` and `--pre_ln`

-    These parameters change the order in which Layer Normalization is applied in Encoder and Decoder Layers.
+    These parameters control the order in which Layer Normalization is applied in Encoder and Decoder Layers.
 [See also](https://github.com/harvardnlp/annotated-transformer/issues/92#issuecomment-1132966376) for more historical context.

 * `--add_two_layer_norms`